KxSystems/docs/docs/ml/jupyterq/notebooks.md

 !!! warning "Experimental"

-Along with k and q code, python code can be run in a q process using [embedPy](https://github.com/kxsystems/embedpy), lines preceded by `p)` will be executed as Python code.
+Along with q code, Python code can be run in a q process using [embedPy](https://github.com/kxsystems/embedpy), lines preceded by `p)` will be executed as Python code.
 Charts created using matplotlib will be displayed inline in the notebook.

 ![matplotlib](img/matplotlib.gif "Matplotlib inline display")